 What texts would you recommend?

 We have AQA textbooks that we would recommend.
-Parents can contact the department if they would like the ISBN numbers.

 What websites would you recommend?

 A calculator, protractor, ruler, pen and pencil are essential at all times.